×

 Are common prescription medications available in Tokyo?

 "Yes, common prescription medications are available in Tokyo.
 You can find them at various pharmacies and drugstores throughout the city.
 However, it is essential to have a prescription from a local Japanese doctor to obtain these medications.
 Some medications that are common in other countries may have different brand names or formulations in Japan, so it is crucial to consult with a healthcare professional before purchasing any medication.
 Additionally, certain medications that are available over-the-counter in other countries may require a prescription in Japan.
-It is always recommended to carry a copy of your prescription and a letter from your doctor explaining your medical condition and the necessity of the medication while traveling in Tokyo," remarked one expat in Tokyo.
+It is always recommended to carry a copy of your prescription and a letter from your doctor explaining your medical condition and the necessity of the medication while traveling in Tokyo," wrote an expat living in Tokyo.

 View More Answers